 In this video, Rev. Dr. Ray Halm conducts a wide-ranging interview with Dr. Buddy Mendez and Dr. Becky Peters on various topics related to effectively teaching early adolescents.
 The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the LCMS, WELS, and ELS.

-This video uses a short story to illustrate important aspects of the Fourth Commandment.
+This video, the first in a series of five videos on the Lord's Prayer, examines the opening petitions of the prayer using a short story with original artwork.
 See the downloadable Instructor's Handbook for context, and for related exercises and lessons.
-The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to the schools and congregations of the LCMS, WELS, and ELS.
+The video is part of Images of Faith, a collection of supplementary confirmation materials available at no cost to…